 This seems like the classic battle of immovable object versus irresistible force.
 When you go through it and face this challenge, you might be asking yourself, “Is it possible to get my clients to pay me on time?”

-Trying to get your clients to pay you on time can be intimidating, but it’s something that you need to strive towards through intentional strategy, which Gray MacKenzie—who handles operations and the finances for GuavaBox—and I will be diving into.
+Trying to get your clients to pay you on time can be intimidating, but it’s something that you need to strive towards through intentional strategy.

 But before we dive into some actionable takeaways that you can start applying right away, let’s quickly review some reasons you definitely want to get paid on time.

-Why You Need Your Clients to Pay on Time
+Why Do You Need Your Clients to Pay on Time?

 We all know that we should get paid in a timely manner, but here’s a quick recap of the main reasons you want to